-Wakefield obtained planning permission on 10 January 1912 from Windermere Urban District Council, for a location that was described as a swamp, and soon had a hangar at Cockshott with several aeroplanes plying for hire.
+Wakefield obtained planning permission on 10 January 1912 from Windermere Urban District Council, for a location that was described as a ‘swamp’.
+The hangar at Cockshott was 80 feet by 48 feet, cost £321 and painted green.
+Aeroplanes were launched and retrieved on a ramp by way of winch-operated trolley.

 On 29 March 1912, the hangar collapsed in a storm, causing Waterbird’s wings to be badly damaged.
 It was re-erected, with the benefit of shoring.

-The location of the hangar can be identified by reference to the dome of the house on Belle Isle which is visible above the centre of the hangar, and from this photo of the site prior to the hangar being built.
-The photo opposite was taken by Gertrude Bacon during her flight in Waterhen on 15 July 1912 – the hangar is the first building at bottom right.
+The location of the hangar can be identified by reference to the dome of the house on Belle Isle which is visible above the centre of the hangar, and from this photo of the site prior to it being built upon.
+The photo above left was taken by Gertrude Bacon during her flight in Waterhen on 15 July 1912 – the hangar is the first building at bottom right.

 Cockshott was used for training pilots, head office and works, but in June 1916 the HQ of the Royal Naval Air Service transferred to Hill of Oaks.

-In 1919, the hangar was leased for use by two Avro 504’s which were operated by Howard Pixton for A. V. Roe & Co.
-Ltd., including joyriding, instructing, charter flights and delivering newspapers to the Isle of Man.
+In 1919, the hangar was used by two Avro 504’s which were operated by Howard Pixton for the Avro Transport Company, including joyriding, instruction, charter flights and delivering newspapers to the Isle of Man.